When I started I had only a vague idea of what I want: I wasn’t happy with how my 1on1s look like and I wanted to improve them.

 - Sharing deeper insights / human-level conversation

 - Was I prepared?
-Did I knew my goals?
+Did I know my goals?
 Had I achieved them?

 - The new APs are clear, relevant and related to important projects